MisinformedOwl/Asteroids/README.md

 - up: Move the ship forward
 - left and right: Turns the ship left and right respectivly.
 - down: Slows the ship down
-- F: Summon AI drone
+- F: Summon AI drone (Limited supply of 2 drones per game)
 - Space: Shoot a shot